-4.1 Stockholder Approval.
-Subsequent to execution of this Merger Agreement, the Company shall submit the Merger as provided for in this Merger Agreement to its stockholders for their approval pursuant to the applicable provisions of the General Corporation Law of the State of Delaware.

-4.2 Conditions to Merger.
-The Merger is subject to the following conditions:

-(a) Approval of the Merger as provided for in this Merger Agreement by the holders of a majority of the outstanding shares of the Company's Common Stock;

-- (b) Approval for listing on the New York Stock Exchange of the Surviving Corporation's Common Stock to be issued in the Merger; - (c) The determination by the Chief Executive Officer of the Company that the Merger is in the best interests of the Company; - (d) Absence of an injunction or pending litigation relating to the Merger;

-(e) Receipt by the Company and the Surviving Corporation of an opinion of counsel, dated the Effective Time, that (i) the Merger will be treated for U.S. federal income tax purposes as a reorganization within the meaning of Section 368(a) of the Code; (ii) the Company and the Surviving Corporation will each be a party to that reorganization within the meaning of Section 368(b) of the Code; and (iii) the payment of a dividend by the Company to holders of its common stock on April 30, 2012 will be treated as a distribution to which Section 301(a) of the Code applies and will not be treated as additional consideration received in the Merger; and
+- 4.1 Stockholder Approval.
+Subsequent to execution of this Merger Agreement, the Company shall submit the Merger as provided for in this Merger Agreement to its stockholders for their approval pursuant to the applicable provisions of the General Corporation Law of the State of Delaware. - 4.2 Conditions to Merger.
+The Merger is subject to the following conditions: - (a) Approval of the Merger as provided for in this Merger Agreement by the holders of a majority of the outstanding shares of the Company's Common Stock; - (b) Approval for listing on the New York Stock Exchange of the Surviving Corporation's Common Stock to be issued in the Merger; - (c) The determination by the Chief Executive Officer of the Company that the Merger is in the best interests of the Company; - (d) Absence of an injunction or pending litigation relating to the Merger; - (e) Receipt by the Company and the Surviving Corporation of an opinion of counsel, dated the Effective Time, that (i) the Merger will be treated for U.S. federal income tax purposes as a reorganization within the meaning of Section 368(a) of the Code; and (ii) the Company and the Surviving Corporation will each be a party to that reorganization within the meaning of Section 368(b) of the Code; and

-A-2

-(f) Receipt of all consents, approvals and authorizations required to be obtained prior to the consummation of the Merger.

-4.3 Amendment.
-This Merger Agreement may be amended at any time prior to the Effective Time with the mutual consent of the parties hereto, both before and after it has been adopted by the stockholders of the Company, in any manner which, in the judgment of the parties hereto, would not have a material adverse effect on the rights of such stockholders.

-4.4 Termination and Abandonment.
-At any time prior to the consummation of the Merger, this Merger Agreement may be terminated and the Merger abandoned by the Board of Directors of the Company or of the Surviving Corporation.

-4.5 Governing Law.
-This Merger Agreement shall be governed by and construed in accordance with the laws of the State of Delaware (without regard to its conflict of law provisions).

-4.6 Counterparts.
-This Merger Agreement may be executed in one or more counterparts each of which shall be deemed to be an original and all of which taken together shall constitute one instrument.

-4.7 Waiver.
-At any time prior to the Effective Time, the parties hereto may (i) extend the time for the performance of any of the obligations or other acts of the parties hereto, (ii) waive any inaccuracy in the statements contained in this Merger Agreement or in any document delivered pursuant to this Merger Agreement, or (iii) waive compliance with any of the covenants, conditions or agreements contained in this Merger Agreement, or any document delivered pursuant to this Merger Agreement, or any document delivered pursuant to this Merger Agreement, provided that such action would not have a material adverse effect on the rights of the stockholders of the Company.
+- (f) Receipt of all consents, approvals and authorizations required to be obtained prior to the consummation of the Merger. - 4.3 Amendment.
+This Merger Agreement may be amended at any time prior to the Effective Time with the mutual consent of the parties hereto, both before and after it has been adopted by the stockholders of the Company, in any manner which, in the judgment of the parties hereto, would not have a material adverse effect on the rights of such stockholders. - 4.4 Termination and Abandonment.
+At any time prior to the consummation of the Merger, this Merger Agreement may be terminated and the Merger abandoned by the Board of Directors of the Company or of the Surviving Corporation. - 4.5 Governing Law.
+This Merger Agreement shall be governed by and construed in accordance with the laws of the State of Delaware (without regard to its conflict of law provisions). - 4.6 Counterparts.
+This Merger Agreement may be executed in one or more counterparts each of which shall be deemed to be an original and all of which taken together shall constitute one instrument. - 4.7 Waiver.
+At any time prior to the Effective Time, the parties hereto may (i) extend the time for the performance of any of the obligations or other acts of the parties hereto, (ii) waive any inaccuracy in the statements contained in this Merger Agreement or in any document delivered pursuant to this Merger Agreement, or (iii) waive compliance with any of the covenants, conditions or agreements contained in this Merger Agreement, or any document delivered pursuant to this Merger Agreement, provided that such action would not have a material adverse effect on the rights of the stockholders of the Company.